gallochris/fyi.dadgumboxscores/hugo_source/content/posts/true-false-freshmen.md

 It's clear you don't need to start at all to make an impact or pump up your draft stock.
 See Marvin Williams and Tony Bradley.
 And while Williams and Bradley never made a start, fellow one-and-doner Brandan Wright started 37 of 38 games during his freshman season.

-Whether a player starts or not can be more about opportunity at a position than talent.
+Whether a player starts or not sometimes has more to do with opportunity at a position than talent.
 Bobby Frasor started all 31 games as a freshman, but made only 11 more career starts once Ty Lawson was on the roster.

 And just because a player doesn't see a lot of minutes or starts as a freshman, it doesn't mean they're not capable of developing into someone who might find their name in the rafters.
 Tyler Zeller and Brice Johnson say hello.